 Why do Raccoons Live in Attics?

-How to Locate Raccoon Babies
+How Can I Locate Raccoon Babies?

-How to Remove Raccoons from an Attic
+How to Remove Raccoons from an Attic?

 Skedaddle Humane Wildlife Control’s wildlife removal strategy is humane, safe and reliable.
 Part of our process involves clearing and cleaning any contaminated material that can cause serious health risks.
 It’s important to have raccoon contamination removed professionally because their feces commonly contains the eggs of a roundworm (Baylisascaris) that can cause serious illness if accidentally ingested.